From PowerPoint to Publication

 • Saves — the file becomes the signed-off source of truth for generation

 CSV is deliberately chosen because Excel is universal, diff-able under version control, and survives review-edit-review cycles without proprietary tooling.
+README documents the Excel save-as risks (BOM stripped, line endings flipped, leading zeros coerced) and a CSV round-trip test now guards the byte-level invariant.

 Why this matters